Hurricane Gilbert: Jamaica

+Government officials initially estimated approximately 100,000 homes were demolished and another 300,000 suffered severe damage or lost their roof, with around 500,000 people, roughly 20% of the population of Jamaica, becoming homeless.
+However, Jamaican Information Services Director Jean Lewis noted in October that officials believed that figure was exaggerated.
+The report to UNDRO listed 229,300 low income housing units as damaged and another 10,300 as destroyed.
+Reconnaissance flights over remote parts of Jamaica reported that 80% of the homes on the island had lost their roofs.

+More than 50% of National Water Commission facilities suffered some degree of damage.
+Only one water treatment plant remained fully functional following the storm.
+Around 95% of health facilities experienced structural impacts, with over half (55%) being substantially damaged and two hospitals destroyed.
+Gilbert damaged at least 85% of schools.
+The country's banana crop and poultry industry were also virtually wiped out.
+Hundreds of miles of roads and highways were also heavily damaged.
+Two people eventually had to be rescued because of mudslides triggered by Gilbert and were sent to the hospital.
+The two people were reported to be fine.
+No planes were going in and out of Kingston, and telephone lines were jammed from Jamaica.
+As Gilbert lashed Kingston, its winds knocked down power lines, uprooted trees, and flattened fences.
+On the north coast, 20 ft waves hit, forcing hotels to be evacuated in the popular tourist destination.
+Kingston's airport reported severe damage to its aircraft, and all Jamaica-bound flights were cancelled at Miami International Airport.

 Cayman Islands

 Gilbert passed 30 mi to the south of the Cayman Islands early on September 13, with one reported gust of 157 mi/h.
 However, the islands largely escaped the hurricane due to Gilbert's quick forward motion.
 Damage was mitigated because the depth of the water surrounding the islands limited the height of the storm surge to 5 ft There was very severe damage to crops, trees, pastures, and a number of private homes.
 At least 50 people were left homeless and losses were expected to be in the millions.

-Central America and Mexico

 Across parts of northern Central America, heavy rains from the outer bands of Hurricane Gilbert triggered deadly flash floods.
 Its rainfall and high winds reached Guatemala, Belize, and Honduras.
 In Honduras, at least eight people were killed and 6,000 were left homeless.
 Additionally, approximately 27,000 acre of crops were flooded.
 Sixteen people perished in Guatemala and another five died in Nicaragua, leaving a total of 21 people dead in Central America.